A teenaged Laura Bush caused the death of a classmate in an automobile accident. See Example(s)

 There are those who want to believe the future First Lady deliberately and with malice aforethought murdered her

 Then there are the circumstances of the crash.
 It was

 Consider two cars traveling in the dark at right angles to each other, each going approximately

-One e-mailed version of the rumor tries to supply an answer to that inconsistency, saying, "She knew it was her boyfriend's car driving south, because of the unique headlight configuration of his 1962 Corvair Sedan."
-The vehicles were traveling at right angles to one another, so an unusual headlight array on one wouldn't have been visible to the other.
-(According to the experts, the headlight array on the 1962 Corvair was typical of the cars of the day; two headlights on each side, as this photo shows.)
+One e-mailed version of the rumor tries to supply an answer to that inconsistency, saying, “She knew it was her boyfriend’s car driving south, because of the unique headlight configuration of his 1962 Corvair Sedan.”
+The vehicles were traveling at right angles to one another, so an unusual headlight array on one wouldn’t necessarily have been easily visible to the other.
+(According to automotive experts, the headlight array on the 1962 Corvair Monza was typical of the cars of the day; two headlights on each side, as this photograph shows.)

 So 17-year-old Laura Welch did cause the death of a friend by running a stop sign, but to see more in the story than that is to surrender oneself up to baseless imaginings.
 Yes, it is always easier to attribute malice to bad outcomes, but that does not mean malice is an integral component of tragedy, especially those involving people Fate later chooses to exalt.

 According to George and Laura: Portrait of an American Marriage, Laura Welch did not find out that the driver of the other vehicle had died at the scene until later when she and her girlfriend were being treated at the hospital.
 And she did not learn his identity until later still, when her parents arrived and broke the news to her.
 It shattered her.

 She was barely 17 and she had taken the life of a friend.
 She has since carried the weight of this, and it changed her, at least according to those who knew her before and after.
 Only rarely has she spoken of this with the press (although she has often been asked), but even on those occasions her answers have been oblique, almost as if she cannot bear to think of it, let alone speak of it.